BDC Hamburger Icon

 What should a market research plan include?

 A market research plan should provide a thorough examination of how your product or service will fare in a defined area.
-It should include:
+Here are four key things to include in your plan.

-1. An examination of the current marketplace and an analysis of the need for your product or service: To know where you fit in the market, it’s important to have a broad understanding of your industry — covering everything from its annual revenue to the industry standards to the total number of businesses operating within it.
-Start by gathering statistical data from sources like the U.S. Bureau of Labor Statistics and BMI Research and consider the industry’s market size, potential customer base and how external factors such as laws, technology, world events and socioeconomic changes impact it.
+To know where you fit in the market, it’s important to have a broad understanding of your industry — covering everything from its annual revenue to the industry standards to the total number of businesses operating within it.
+Start your marketing analysis by gathering statistical data from sources like the U.S. Bureau of Labor Statistics and BMI Research.
+Then, consider the industry’s market size, potential customer base and how external factors, such as laws, technology, world events and socioeconomic changes, impact it.

-2. An assessment of the competition: By analyzing your competitors, you can discover strategies to fill market gaps.
-This involves identifying well-known competitors and noting trends they employ successfully, scrutinizing customer feedback about businesses in your sector, such as through online reviews, and understanding competitors’ product or service offerings.
+By analyzing your competitors, you can discover strategies to fill market gaps.
+This involves identifying well-known competitors and noting trends they employ successfully, scrutinizing customer feedback about businesses in your sector and understanding competitors’ product or service offerings.
 This knowledge can then guide the refinement of your own products or services to differentiate them from others in the market.

 How to create your market research plan

-Many entrepreneurs mistakenly believe there is a big demand for their service or product but, in reality, there may not be, your prices may be too high or too low or you may be going into a business with so many restrictions that it’s almost impossible to be successful.
-A market research plan will help you uncover significant issues or roadblocks.
+Many entrepreneurs mistakenly believe there is a big demand for their service or product but, in reality, there may not be.
+Your prices may be too high or low, or you may be going into a business with so many restrictions that it’s almost impossible to be successful.

 Step 1.
 Conduct a comprehensive situation analysis.